glaubitz/kiwi-debian/doc/source/image_description/elements.rst

 .. note:: Collections on SUSE

-   On SUSE based distributions collections are names patterns and are just simple packages.
+   On SUSE based distributions collections are called `patterns` and are just simple packages.
 To get the names of the patterns such that they can be used in a namedCollection type the following command:
    `$ zypper patterns`.
 If for some reason the collection name cannot